 Upon graduation, students pursue a Doctorate or join high-technology companies in France or overseas (Thalès, CEA, STmicroelectronics, Google…)

-Registration for this Master's program can be done throughout the year with a deadline of mid May for international students outside of the EU and mid June for Europeans.
-As spaces are limited, admissions are granted after going through a selection process from a panel of 4 teachers-in-charge of the Master's program.
+Registration for this Master's program can be done throughout the year with a deadline of beginning of May.
+As spaces are limited, admissions are granted after going through a selection process from a panel of 3 teachers-in-charge of the Master's program.